starsimhub/tbsim/README.md

 - **Minerva Enriquez** - *Initial work* - [MEnriquez-IDM](https://github.com/MEnriquez-IDM)

-See also the list of [contributors -tbd](https://github.com/MEnriquez-IDM/TBSim/contributors) who participated in this project.
+See also the list of [contributors -tbd](https://github.com/amath-idm/TBSim/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/amath-idm/tbsim/blob/main/LICENSE) file for details.

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- TBD